LewisIsWorking/PathWarsWiki/Writerside/topics/Rarity-Lock-Status-Tracker.md

 All common archetypes are fully unlocked and allowed for use in any campaign.

-All of these are unlocked.
+All the following archetypes are unlocked.
+This list is incomplete.

 - Acrobat
 - Aldori Duelist